 Natural Language Generation (NLG) – It takes the results of NLU a step ahead with language generation.
 Examples include Text Generation, Question Answering, and Speech Generation.

-Top 10 NLP Techniques
+Top 10 NLP Modeling Techniques

 Tokenization is one of the most essential and basic NLP techniques.
 It is a vital step for processing text for an NLP application whereby you take a long-running text string and break it down into smaller units.
 Each unit is called a token, representing a word, symbol, number, etc.